Sharaf-Mansour/CVBuilder/README.md

 # CVBuilder
-A Repo For CV Builder using Dotnet6
+A Repo For CV Builder using Dotnet 9